Formally Verifying Deep Reinforcement Learning Controllers with Lyapunov Barrier Certificates: Introduction

 We demonstrate our approach with a case study targeting a specific challenge problem, in which the goal is to verify a DRL-based spacecraft controller \cite{ravaioli2022safe}.
 We show that our framework is able to generate verified NLB-based RWA certificates for a range of complex properties.
 These include liveness properties (e.g., \emph{will the spacecraft eventually reach its destination?}) and complex non-linear safety properties (e.g., \emph{the spacecraft will never violate a non-linear velocity constraint}), both of which are challenging to verify using existing techniques.

 The rest of this paper is organized as follows: Sec.~\ref{sec:background} gives an overview of relevant background material on property types, DNN verifiers, and NLB certificates.
 Related work is covered in Sec.~\ref{sec:RelatedWork}.
-In Sec.~\ref{sec:approach} and~\ref{sec:compositional}, we present our approach, and Sec.~\ref{sec:evaluation} reports the results of our spacecraft case study.
-Finally, Sec.~\ref{sec:Conclusion} concludes.
+In Sec.~\ref{sec:approach} and~\ref{sec:compositional}, we present our approach, and Sec.~\ref{sec:evaluation} reports the results of our spacecraft case study.\footnote{Code for reproducing experiments is available at: \href{https://github.com/NeuralNetworkVerification/artifact-fmcad24-docking}{github.com/NeuralNetworkVerification/artifact-fmcad24-docking}} Finally, Sec.~\ref{sec:Conclusion} concludes.